changetocoding/WebLessonPlan/Lesson16-TalkingServers.md

 # Homework
 - https://classroom.udacity.com/courses/ud109/lessons/ (chapter 3)
-- Carry on with project.
-In 2 weeks will come back to this and make server requests
 - Research the difference between Post and get and present back to class

 (Optional) Watch this for some gotcha's for Js [link](https://www.youtube.com/watch?v=hQVTIJBZook).
 It is from 2009 so it is a bit outdated